texas-mcallen-mission/key-indicator-system/docs/CI-setup.md

 # Acknowledgments:

 I used [https://github.com/ericanastas/deploy-google-app-script-action](https://github.com/ericanastas/deploy-google-app-script-action) as a basis for this CI workflow.
-For starting from scratch